maryojo/3-column-card-preview-component/README.md

 - [W3 Schools](https://www.w3schools.com/) - This has always been my go-to website for most challenges I face or code I want to remember

+## Testing
+I performed accessibility tests on my work using Lighthouse and it gave a 76%.

 ## Author

 <!-- - Website - [Mary Ojo](https://www.your-site.com) -->